-Our research shows that improved management of returns can have a significant impact on bottom line performance.
-There can also be a significant impact on environmental concerns as well, since reverse logistics operations can involve a large amount of lorry movements and consequential CO2 emissions.
-Given this opportunity to both improve bottom line performance and have a positive impact on environmental performance, our research team has been identifying best practice in returns management and launched the first of the Reverse Logistics toolkit in 2008.
+Our research shows that improved management of returns can have a significant impact on bottom-line performance.
+There can also be a significant impact on environmental concerns as well since reverse logistics operations can involve a large number of lorry movements and consequential CO2 emissions.
+Given this opportunity to both improve bottom-line performance and have a positive impact on environmental performance, our research team has been identifying best practice in returns management and launched the first of the Reverse Logistics toolkit in 2008.

 Given recent changes to the retail climate, we have now updated to take account of the emergence of omni-channel retailing and the implications for reverse logistics operations in retailing.
 Further workshops and engagement with practitioners took place in the last few years and the team launched the revised version of the toolkit in March 2018.

 Bernon M and Cullen J (2007) An integrated approach to managing reverse logistics, International Journal of Logistics: Research and Applications, Vol. 10, pp. 41-56.

 Bernon M, Rossi S and Cullen J (2011) Retail reverse logistics: a call and grounding framework for research.
 International Journal of Physical Distribution & Logistics Management, 41(5), pp.484-510.

 Ballantyne, E.E.F., Lindholm, M., and Whiteing, A.E.
 (2013) ‘A comparative study of urban freight transport planning: addressing stakeholder needs’, Journal of Transport Geography, Vol.32, pp 93-101.

 Bernon M, Upperton J, Bastl M, and Cullen J (2013) An exploration of supply chain integration in the retail product returns process.
 International Journal of Physical Distribution & Logistics Management, 43(7), pp.586-608.